innobead/huber/docs/src/README.md

 <img src="images/huber_logo.png" alt="huber" style="width:300px;"/>
 </div>

-**Huber** is a command-line interface for managing packages from GitHub repositories.
+**Huber** is a command-line interface tool for managing packages from GitHub repositories.
 It allows you to install, update, and manage packages from GitHub repository releases in a simple and efficient way.

 What features does Huber provide?